Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 It also makes it easier to answer queries, capture leads or share your product details with customers when chatting with them over Facebook Messenger or Instagram.

-(The Shopify Inbox app is rated highly by its users, with iOS and Google Play store scores of 4.8 and 4.5 out of 5 respectively.)
+(The Shopify Inbox app is rated particularly highly by its users, garnering iOS and Google Play store scores of 4.8 and 4.5 out of 5 respectively.)

 Depending on whether you’re using iOS or Android, there are some other apps available too, including a logo-making app and a stock photography app.